Asset Acceptance: History

 Asset Acceptance Capital Corp. was a publicly traded company.

 By 2005 the company's profits rose to $51.3 million.

 By 2009, Asset Acceptance Capital Corp was one of the "four largest publicly traded debt buyers" who purchased $19.6 billion in distressed debt along with Encore Capital Group, Asta Funding Inc., and Portfolio Recovery Associates.
 These four companies were behind the explosion of lawsuits against consumers.
 According to Association of Credit and Collection Professionals these four debt buyers "typically recover three times what they spend buying debt."

 Asset Acceptance reported net income of $4.2 million in the third quarter of 2010 under the tenure of Rion Needs, President and CEO and Reid Simpson, Senior Vice President and CFO.

 In March 2013, debt collector Encore Capital Group agreed a deal to buy Asset Acceptance for $200 million.

 Controversy and lawsuit

-Time-barred unpaid debt cannot be collected by a debt collector because of the statute of limitations that limits the number of years in which a debt can be collected.
-After that time limit has passed, unpaid debts are considered "time-barred" and "debt collectors cannot sue" (a debtor) "for not paying a debt that is time-barred".
-In spite of the law prohibiting "debt buyers" from suing or threatening to sue to collect a debt that is older than the applicable statute of limitations, Asset Acceptance and other debt collectors regularly sued consumers on time-barred debt.

-In 2006, a San Francisco man filed a small claims case against Asset Acceptance due to failure to identify the company name in a pre-recorded voicemail message left for the plaintiff, who argued it violates the Telephone Consumer Protection Act of 1991.
-Asset Acceptance countersued, alleging they are exempt under the TCPA, however the latter case was dismissed.
+In 2006, a San Francisco man filed a small claims case against Asset Acceptance due to failure to identify the company name in a pre-recorded voicemail message left for the plaintiff, who argued it violated the Telephone Consumer Protection Act of 1991.
+Asset Acceptance countersued, alleging they are exempt under the TCPA.
+The latter case was dismissed.

-According to an article by Pulitzer prize-winning journalist, Liz Pulliam Weston in The Wall Street Journal, by 2010, the "flood of lawsuits" brought by Asset Acceptance, Encore Capital, Asta and Portfolio Recovery against consumers, drowned civil courts.
+According to The Wall Street Journal, by 2010 the "flood of lawsuits" brought by Asset Acceptance, Encore Capital, Asta and Portfolio Recovery against consumers, drowned civil courts.
 Weston reported that "over 90% of all debt buyer lawsuits were "won" because the defendant did not respond.

-Per a press release of January 30, 2012, the Federal Trade Commission (FTC), the United States' consumer protection agency, accepted a settlement against debt buyer Asset Acceptance that included a $2.5 million penalty over several charges including Asset Acceptance's practices regarding time-barred debt.
+In 2012, the United States' consumer protection agency settled with Asset Acceptance, who would receive a $2.5 million penalty for charges including Asset Acceptance's practices regarding time-barred debt.